moka-guys/mokabed/LiveBedfiles/Pan5110_logfile.md

 ## repeat testing
 testing repeated as above (sambamba and picard apps).
 Both apps completed successfully.
 Gene level coverage report checked, TERC present.

+## Updates following code review
+corrected padding for H3C15
+Corrected GeneID for TERT to 7015 (prev was the HGNC ID 11730)

+## check all trasncripts included
+Added full list of transcripts included.
+`bash /home/rebecca/mokabed/LiveBedfiles/TestArea_for_bed_generation_script/transcript_checker.sh /home/rebecca/mokabed/LiveBedfiles/Transcripts/Pantranscriptfiles/Pan5110_all_transcripts.csv /home/rebecca/mokabed/LiveBedfiles/Pan5110data.bed`
+output:
+`Transcripts missing from bed file: NR_001566.1  NM_001379482 NM_001198634`

+NR_001566 is included without the version number (.1) NM_001379482 all regions were found to overlap with other transcripts- last region lost in merge of parts 3 and 4 NM_001198634 all regions were found to overlap with other transcripts- last region lost in merge of parts 4 and 5